 - The two main types of student loans are federal and private.
 Federal Student Loans usually have more repayment options, are easier to repay, and have lower interest rates.

 - Private Loans are usually through a banking institution or private lender that usually cost more than federal student loans.
 The interest rate and payments can also change without warning.

 - Need some help paying off your student loans?
-We’re sharing an easy-to-follow plan to paying off your debt.
-We’ve also included a few timelines so that you can get an idea for how long it will take you to pay it off.
+We’re sharing an easy-to-follow plan to pay off your debt.
+We’ve also included a few timelines so that you can get an idea of how long it will take you to pay it off.

 Prefer video over the blog?
 We’ve got you covered!
 Watch our YouTube video as we dissect this blog post for you:

 The two main types of student loans are federal and private.
 Some borrowers have only federal, while others have a combination of federal and private loans.

 Repayment options and strategies for these two types of loans are very different, so it’s important to know which one is which to develop a successful financial plan.